 Symptoms of Real Event OCD

 A person with real event OCD will experience typical symptoms of OCD along with intense feelings of guilt and self-doubt.
-This guilt stems from feelings that the individual was the source of any negative impacts of an event.
-For example, a person might blame themselves for having their car broken into if they left something of value inside, as it must have enticed someone to break in.1
+This guilt stems from feelings that they were the source of any negative impacts of an event.
+For example, someone might blame themselves for having their car broken into if they left something of value inside, as it must have enticed someone to break in.5

 Symptoms of real event OCD may include: